 While the story might not be as good as the other Arkham games, Arkham Knight is still tops when it comes to gameplay, gorgeous visuals, and an open world you want to spend dozens of hours exploring – and if you’re an avid DC reader then it’ll never get boring thanks to the countless easter eggs you’ll stumble upon.

 Varied missions add to the appeal of its exhaustive open world, from clearing out forts, navigating a research facility, or rescuing captive locals from the Ripper cult.
-Now that it’s on PC, Days Gone has seen its first PC mods, from slowing the zombies pace to a classic movie shamble, or reshading the game to look like Zack Snyder’s Dawn of the Dead remake.
+Now that it’s on PC, Days Gone has seen its first PC mods, from slowing the zombies pace to a classic movie shamble or reshading the game to look like Zack Snyder’s Dawn of the Dead remake.

-The troubles of main character Marcus and the misfit hacker group DedSec make for a far more satisfying and friendly backdrop than that of the first game.
+The troubles of the main character Marcus and the misfit hacker group DedSec make for a far more satisfying and friendly backdrop than that of the first game.
 The sequel was finally allowed to take the (frankly hilarious) hacking mechanic and have fun a bit of fun with it.
 Anything can be hacked, from smartphones and traffic lights to vehicles and security cameras, and with various drones along for the ride, the moment-to-moment gameplay is action-packed, varied, and surprisingly funny.
 Nothing beats hacking a parked car and using it to play bowling with any nearby security guards.

 MGS V is a war game that offers an incredible amount of content – there are at least a couple of hundred missions, for starters.
 The stealth systems are fantastic, with loads of moving pieces fitting together like polished clockwork.
-Light, cover, stance, and noise are all things you have to be careful of, and if you arouse suspicion the guards can even communicate via walkie talkie or even with other bases if reinforcements are needed.
+Light, cover, stance, and noise are all things you have to be careful of, and if you arouse suspicion, the guards can even communicate via walkie-talkie or even with other bases if reinforcements are needed.

 Our Assassin’s Creed Valhalla review highlights that more than just improved combat makes it worthy of this list.
 It’s also the new stuff like rap battles, drinking contests, and the “hopelessly addictive dice game Orlog“.
-You can also participate in raids, ransacking villages for plunder for your own Viking settlements.
+You can also participate in raids, and ransacking villages for plunder for your own Viking settlements.
 If exploring the wilds of Dark Age England and Norway appeals to you, then you’ll find a lot to enjoy in Valhalla.
 Our Assassin’s Creed Valhalla beginners tips are available to get you started, although we have plenty of advanced guides as well, such as how to use Ymir’s Tear Stones.

 Packed with detail, while the latest Forza’s take on the British Isles is a highly truncated form of the UK, it’s still a vast area to explore – taking in the Scottish Highlands, parts of Oxfordshire and Cumbria, and down to Cheshire.
 The hills, forests, sleepy villages, and towns all provide a sense of character to the game’s map – our Forza Horizon 4 review found that it’s wonderful just to drive around and explore, even before you start talking about the beautiful visuals and the seasonal weather changes.